A memorial to the Schleitheim Anabaptist families and to Michael Sattler.

 Artist Beat Künzler, Merishausen

-As a sponsor you will receive lasting visibility directly at the Sky Ladder and on the internet.
-You will also benefit from a networking event with all sponsors and other advantages.
-Details can be found in the "Sponsoring" section.
+As a sponsor, you will receive long-term exposure directly at the ladder to heaven and online.
+You will also benefit from a networking event with all sponsors, as well as other advantages.
+You can find the details in the ‘Sponsorship’ section.

 You can contact us via the contact form; we will then contact you by phone to inform you about the options.

-Details can be found in the "Sponsoring" section.
+Details can be found on the Sponsorship page.